enanomapper/tutorials/Omics descriptors calculation/Omics descriptors calculation R package.md

 required.param<- list(key=¹UNIPROT¹,onto=c(¹GO¹,¹MF¹),pvalCutoff=0.05,nclust=c(3,2),FUN=¹mean¹) clust.memb<- generate.biclust.model(dat1,predF,required.param)

-## generate.hierar.model- GO descriptors model using hierarchical clustering algorithm
+# generate.hierar.model go descriptors model using hierarchical clustering algorithm

 ### Description
 This function is used to estimate the cluster memberships for omics data, based on GO ontology.
 Data are clustered based on hierarchical clustering algorithm from the vegan R package using de- fault values.
 The user needs to specify the number of clusters or the height of the dendrogram.